Sienci-Labs/Resources/atc/atc-assembly/atc-final-checks.md

 ## Troubleshooting

-If you were unable to load the tool successfully, or seeing errors during the process, see below for potential resolutions.
+If you were unable to load the tool successfully, or saw errors during the process, see below for potential resolutions.

 ### Machine loaded the wrong tool